Disclosures

 LendingPoint might be decent if you have a reliable income and are fixing your credit.
 But do some comparison shopping to ensure you’re getting the best rates.
 It serves residents in 48 states plus Washington, D.C., but not in Nevada and West Virginia.

-Personal loans with no credit checks buyers guide
+No-credit-check loans buyers guide

 Most traditional personal loan lenders require a hard credit check during approval, which may cause a temporary dip in your credit score.
 If you want to avoid this impact or don't meet traditional credit requirements, the process can feel like a roadblock.
 Millions of Americans face this challenge — whether they're rebuilding their credit, have limited borrowing history or simply want to preserve their credit score.